danielpes/flot-funnel/README.md

 ```

 ###Options Structure
-The plugin currently supoorts the following options:
+The plugin currently supports the following options:

 ```
 series: {